 June 21 - 22: BDC Summit 2018

-June 23rd: Gallery De-Install.
+June 25th: Gallery De-Install.
 All teams must return to the gallery to collect their exhibition pieces.
-All pieces that are not picked up after June 23rd will be discarded.
+All pieces that are not picked up after 12:00 PM ET on June 25th will be discarded.
 BDC takes no responsibility for returning items left at the gallery show.
+Students are welcome to take projects from gallery prior to June 25th.